Cancer Patient Diet

 1. Unrefined Flour

-Our one-time meal should be made of unrefined flour like millet, jawar, oats, brown rice, etc. This help maintains the energy level inside our body to deal with constant fatigue and weakness. e.g., brown rice porridge, jawar Rotis, oats porridge.
+Our one-time meal should be made of unrefined flour like millet, jawar, oats, brown rice, etc. This help maintains the energy level inside your body.
+It can help you deal with constant fatigue and weakness.
+You can make Cancer patient food recipes using brown rice porridge, jawar Rotis, oats porridge.

 2. Protein

 Meat, lentils and beans, soybeans, dairy products, etc., are good protein sources.
+They are among the top cancer patient foods to eat!
 For example, peas, chickpeas (chana), lentils (dal), and kidney beans (rajma) contain a good amount of protein.

 3. Green Fruits and Vegetables

 We should consume two to three cups of vegetables every day.
+You can make many Cancer patient food recipes from them.
 Many people believe that because they are vegetarian, they are not a big deal for them to drink lots of vegetables.

 4. Fiber